SoCXin/doc/docs/core/migration.rst

 Library Manager
 ~~~~~~~~~~~~~~~

-The biggest improvement for :ref:`librarymanager` is the owner-based dependency declaration.
+The biggest improvement for :ref:`RISC-V` is the owner-based dependency declaration.
 You can finally forget about conflicts with library names in the registry.
 Use the new
 syntax ``ownername/pkgname`` to declare an owner-based dependency in :ref:`projectconf`
 via :ref:`projectconf_lib_deps`: